EAST TENNESSEE GEOLOGICAL SOCIETY

 Biography

-Greetings, and welcome to the April 14, 2025 ETGS virtual meeting.
+Greetings, and welcome to the October 13, 2025 ETGS hybrid meeting.

-If you attend via Zoom as a courtesy please mute your cell phone or the microphone in your laptop/tablet to minimize background noise and feedback echoes.
+This meeting will be attended via Zoom and as a courtesy please mute your cell phone or the microphone in your laptop/tablet to minimize background noise and feedback echos.
 We will also make an effort to mute all participants - at least until the presentation is finished.
 Please use the chat feature to type any comments or questions you may have.
 We recommend that you send questions for the speaker to "everyone" so all participants can see the question.
 In the interest of time, we may hold the Q&A at the end of the presentation.

 We will create a virtual attendance list.
 It is not always possible to tell who is participating on-line, especially for those joining by phone, so please email